 - the benefits don't outweigh the costs

-There is no screening programme for vulval cancer.
-But when you have a cervical screening test (smear test), the nurse or doctor should routinely examine your vulva.
+The cervical screening test (smear test) does not screen for vulval cancer.
+But when you have your smear test, the nurse or doctor should routinely examine your vulva.
 They may be able to see signs of abnormal cells.

 Some doctors recommend that you look at your own vulva regularly to look for any changes to the skin.